OfficeDev/VBA-content/Visio-VBA/articles/f48cb1ea-e0b2-ebba-39b3-da7e6be46dcb.md

 ## Remarks

-The  **ImportIcon** method can only import files that were produced by exporting a master icon in the application's internal icon format ( **visIconFormatVisio**)—it does not accept icons in other file formats.
+The  **ImportIcon** method can only import files that were produced by exporting a master icon in the application's internal icon format ( **visIconFormatVisio** )?it does not accept icons in other file formats.